divergentti/palindrome_game/README.md

 # Palindrome Game (English Version)

-**Last Updated: 15 May 2025**
+**Last Updated: 21 April 2025**

 Welcome to the **Palindrome Game**, an interactive application designed to generate, visualize, and play with palindromes in English!
-This project builds on the insights gained from my previous work on a Finnish palindrome generator (divergentti/palindrome_generator) and extends the concept to English, incorporating a machine learning-inspired approach to generate over 31,000 palindromes using the `initializer.py` script.
+This project builds on the insights gained from my previous work on a Finnish palindrome generator ([divergentti/palindrome_generator](https://github.com/divergentti/palindrome_generator)) and extends the concept to English, incorporating a machine learning-inspired approach to generate over 31,000 palindromes using the `initializer.py` script.
 The game features a PyQt6-based GUI with real-time palindrome validation, scoring, visualization, and feedback to enhance the user experience.

 ## Table of Contents